zspitz/dlr/docs/expr-tree-spec/api-reference.md

 - When passing get\_... and set\_...
 MemberInfos to factory methods, we do not map them in some cases to PropertyInfos in Quirks Mode.

-- If you pass a ReadOnlyCollection&lt;T&gt; to some factory method in Quirks Mode, you will be able to mutate the underlying data and effectively undermind the immutability of ET nodes.
+- If you pass a ReadOnlyCollection\<T\> to some factory method in Quirks Mode, you will be able to mutate the underlying data and effectively undermind the immutability of ET nodes.

 <h2 id="expression-abstract-class">4.3 Expression Abstract Class</h2>